KarolDuracz/SVG-Mind-Tree/README.md

 <h3>Real life scenario</h3>

-1. Scenario if you want to change direction but you don't have a connection created yet (i.e. this sets the connection between #14 and #4)
+1. Scenario if you want to change direction but you don't have a connection created yet (i.e. this sets connection between #14 and #4)

 ```
 curl -X PUT http://localhost:5000/api/nodes/14 -H "Content-Type: application/json" -d "{\"description\":\"#4\"}"